top of page

 • Delaney Dahl

-With the weather we have been having this year in the Midwest, if you were to tell me that tomorrow’s forecast would be cloudy with a chance of meatballs I just may believe you.
-Winter has come and gone within the blink of an eye, which is unusual for an area that usually spends months covered in snow with freezing temperatures.
+With the weather we have in the Midwest, if you were to tell me that tomorrow’s forecast would be cloudy with a chance of meatballs I just may believe you.
+Winter sometimes comes and goes within the blink of an eye, which is unusual for an area that usually spends months covered in snow with freezing temperatures.
 It is so interesting to go outside and see how nature has taken to this weather-wackiness, and wonder what is to come.

 Broken Records